PLPAcademy/day-3-assignment-CindyMaina/README.md

 C) Update your PATH
 D) Run Dart Doctor

-Answer is B)Download the Dart SDK
+Answer: B)Download the Dart SDK

 2. Which command verifies the Dart installation on macOS?